oneananda/AWS_Operations/Learning/001 Amazon EC2/004 Amazon EC2 Instance Health Checks/README.md

 **Health Status Indicators:** Status `OK` (all checks pass) or `Impaired` (one or more checks fail).

+**On Failure:** Configure to Trigger alarms, alert for manual intervention, or configure automated recovery options (e.g., reboot).

+**Recovery Time:** Depends on the failure type, possibly AWS may need to intervene in such cases.

+**Integration with Other Services:** Built into EC2, can trigger CloudWatch alarms, integrate with Route 53, Can trigger Auto Scaling based on instance health.

 ---

 ### Elastic Load Balancer (ELB) Health Check